itstaken/dot-files/README.md

 * FVWM
     - Config - see comments, too many to mention
-    - Scripts for font selection, RSS feeds, XRandR display menu, ...
+    - Scripts for font selection, XRandR display menu, ...
 * Vim Config
     - Too many to mention, see comments in .vimrc and contents of .vim directory